 The value will depend on the series and the coin's condition.
 Below we will examine the value for each series.

 The standard 2007 Washington state clad quarters in circulated condition are only worth their face value of $0.25.
-These coins only sell for a premium in the higher condition grades.
+These coins only sell for a premium in uncirculated condition.

 Silver Proof Quarter

 The 2007 S silver proof Washington state quarter is worth around $11 in PR 66DC condition.
 The value is around $20 in PR 69DC condition.

 MS 63 choice uncirculated- In the major focal areas there are some blemishes or contact marks.
 The coin's luster might not be as prominent.

 MS 65 gem uncirculated- There is strong luster and eye appeal.
 A few light contact marks may be present but they are barely noticeable.

 PR 66DC proof- There are minimal marks and hairlines.

 PR 69DC proof- Only the slightest imperfections are present.